Netflix’s Rise of Empires Ottoman: Is the Turkish TV Show Based on Real Events?

 Netflix’s ‘Rise of Empires: Ottoman’ is a Turkish series that details how the Ottoman Empire became a dominant power in Europe.
 Set in the 15th century, the show takes viewers on a historical journey that primarily revolves around Mehmed the Conqueror, a well-known sultan of the Ottoman dynasty.
 The emotional aspects of various crucial figures involved in depicted events, alongside the details that are available about the incidents in question, leave fans with an entertaining price of media.
 However, one cannot help but wonder just how true the events showcased in the show are.
-Do we get to see an actual representation of real-life events or a fictional story?
+Do we get to see an actual representation of true events or a fictional story?
 Well, we are here to explore the same!

 ‘Rise of Empires: Ottoman’ is partially based on a true story.
 The incidents shown in the docuseries may be taken directly from the pages of history, but the depictions of the same cannot be considered completely accurate.
 Fans of the show may be aware of the format in which each season tells a crucial chapter in the rise of the Ottoman empire.
 While some well-known historians share crucial facts about the unfolding events, said incidents are also dramatized thanks to a brilliant cast of actors.
 It is this dramatization of history that takes the story from completely historical to semi-accurate.